-The Case Coordination Unit works closely with attorneys and acts as a liaison between the criminal justice system and the public.
+The Victim/Witness Division works closely with attorneys and acts as a liaison between the criminal justice system and the public.
 Communication with crime victims and witnesses is facilitated through this unit.
 Coordinators educate, inform, and assist victims and witnesses in the criminal justice process.
 They also coordinate victim and witness court appearances, provide victim notification as mandated by state law, and ensure subpoenas are issued and served.

 In order to ensure the fair and compassionate treatment of victims of crime and to increase the effectiveness of the criminal justice system by affording victims of crime certain basic rights and considerations, victims of crime shall have the following rights: